K9s/gitlab-release-pipeline/README.md

 RP Stages are defined in [stages.yml](core/stages.yml)

-  - semver: Handle any semver jobs such as `set:version` and version bumping `bump:*`
+  - precondition: Handle jobs such as `set:version` and version bumping `bump:*`
-  - prebuild: Do any prebuild jobs like `lint:check`
+  - prebuild: Do any prebuild jobs like `lint:check` and `gate:preconditions`
   - build: Do build jobs such as `build:*`
   - postbuild: Unused by default, available for [Arbitrary Jobs](TODO)
   - pretest: Unused by default, available for [Arbitrary Jobs](TODO)
   - test: Run tests jobs such as `test:*`
   - posttest: Unused by default, available for [Arbitrary Jobs](TODO)
-  - prerelease: `gate:prerelease` to ensure all test jobs are complete and `publish:alpha`, `publish:debug` jobs
+  - prerelease: `gate:prerelease` to ensure all test jobs are complete and `publish:prerelease`, `publish:debug` jobs
   - preprod: Do deploys such as `deploy:dev`, `deploy:preprod`
-  - accessibility
+  - accessibility: Unused by default, available for [Arbitrary Jobs](TODO)
-  - integration
+  - integration: Final integration testing before release.
+Includes jobs like `integration:trigger`
-  - release
+  - release: Jobs that effectuate a 'release' this includes jobs like `gate:release`, `gitlab:release` and `publish:release`
-  - prod
+  - prod: Do production deploy ala `deploy:prod`
-  - postrelease
+  - postrelease: Do any final wrapup and includes jobs like `set:stable:tag`

 ## Core Jobs